FAQs and Instructions

 Q: I just got my PyroDino’s.
 But I’m clueless as to what to do.

 A: PyroDinos mainly need light.
 Keep them in a moderately lighted location like a kitchen, living room or office and they should be fine for weeks.
+Very similar to a houseplant.

 Q: I’m interested in buying your product Dinoflagellates.